Like all medicines, gabapentin can cause side effects, although not everyone gets them.

 Swollen arms and legs

-Try sitting with your feet raised and try not to stand for a long time.
+Try sitting with your feet raised on a chair or bed.
+When you stand up, try not to stand for too long.
 Gently exercising your arms might help.
 Talk to your doctor if this does not get better.

 Blurred vision